This post contains affiliate links.

 Tropea Lunga Onion

 Tropea Lunga onions are another popular Italian variety.
 Like the torpedo onion, they have an elongated bulb and red skin.
-They are sometimes described as zesty, and their mind flavor is ideal for raw uses, but they are a popular roasting or grilling onion as well.
+They are sometimes described as zesty, and their mild flavor is ideal for raw uses, but we think they are better as a roasting or grilling onion.

 Vidalia Onion